ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### KeContact IP Address

-This is the IP address of your KEBA KeContact wallbox.
+This is the IP address of your KEBA KeContact or BMW i wallbox.

 ### Firmware check